mpv-player/mpv/DOCS/man/en/options.rst

 --cdrom-device=<path>
     Specify the CD-ROM device (default: ``/dev/cdrom``).

---channels=<number>
+--channels=<number|layout>
     Request the number of playback channels (default: 2). mpv asks the decoder to decode the audio into as many channels as specified.
 Then it is up to the decoder to fulfill the requirement.
-This is usually only important when playing videos with AC-3 audio (like DVDs).
-In that case liba52 does the decoding by default and correctly downmixes the audio into the requested number of channels.
-To directly control the number of output channels independently of how many channels are decoded, use the channels filter (``--af=channels``).
+This is usually only important when playing videos with AC-3, AAC or DTS audio.
+In that case libavcodec downmixes the audio into the requested number of channels if possible.

     *NOTE*: This option is honored by codecs (AC-3 only), filters (surround) and audio output drivers (OSS at least).

-    Available options are:

-    :2: stereo
-    :4: surround
-    :6: full 5.1
-    :8: full 7.1
+    The ``--channels`` option either takes a channel number or an explicit channel layout.
+Channel numbers refer to default layouts, e.g. 2 channels refer to stereo, 6 refers to 5.1.

+    See ``--channels=help`` output for defined default layouts.
+This also lists speaker names, which can be used to express arbitrary channel layouts (e.g. ``fl-fr-lfe`` is 2.1).

 --chapter=<start[-end]>
     Specify which chapter to start playing at.
 Optionally specify which